Sushma is a writer, graphic designer and a student of Theosophy.

-Modern life being what it is, we hardly get a chance to sit down on the floor for any of our daily activities.
-Wherever we go, there are chairs, benches, reclining seats, and couches which make us slouch.
+With modern life being as it is, we hardly get a chance to sit down on the floor for any of our daily activities.
+Wherever we go, there are chairs, benches, reclining seats, and couches that make us slouch.
 The result is that we all have weak backs that always need support to be able to sit for long periods.

 Many of us wish we could practice yoga postures and pranayama or do regular meditation by sitting cross-legged on the floor.
 Though we may have been flexible as children, it has become a difficult task to be able to sit on the floor without feeling uncomfortable after some time.
 Many yoga teachers have found a way around this by using props and other supports to help beginners sit cross-legged on the floor.

-Traditionally, for practicing yoga, a person sits on a flat surface on the floor or a low wooden platform called an asana.
+Traditionally, for practicing yoga, a person sits on a flat surface on the floor or on a low wooden platform called an asana.
 The back is unsupported and the legs are crossed in some fashion in front of the torso at the same level as, or slightly lower than, the pelvis (if using a platform).
 This position forms a wide base of support, which opens and grounds the groin, lengthens the spine, and frees the diaphragm.

-Often the sitter's heels press on sensitive areas of the body, such as the perineum or genitals, to stimulate the vital energy and seal it in the torso.—Richard Rosen
+Often the sitter's heels press on sensitive areas of the body, such as the perineum or genitals, to stimulate the vital energy and seal it in the torso.

 Sukhasana or Easy Posture